Here are 5 tips on Google AdWords that will help you maximize your campaigns in 2018. Learn the strategies I use to deliver for my clients.

 - Broad Match Modified: +iPhone X Repair”

 So, if you are using broad match, you will probably see clicks for irrelevant terms like “iPhone X warranty”, or “iPhone X customer service” and while it’s nice to see people are clicking on your ads, you’re really wasting budget because those are window shoppers.
+Avoiding broad match helps you maximize your budget so that you’re only paying for clicks on relevant terms.

 When you have an idea of what keywords perform best for your business, it’s important to be sure your budget is being spent to support those keywords.